tj/should.js/Readme.md

-  _should_ is an expressive, test framework agnostic, assertion library for [node](http://nodejs.org).
+_should_ is an expressive, readable, test framework agnostic, assertion library for [node](http://nodejs.org).

+It extends the Object prototype with a single non-enumerable getter that allows you to express how that object should behave.

 _should_ literally extends node's _assert_ module, in fact, it is node's assert module, for example `should.equal(str, 'foo')` will work, just as `assert.equal(str, 'foo')` would, and `should.AssertionError` **is** `asset.AssertionError`, meaning any test framework supporting this constructor will function properly with _should_.